MUS - Music

 Special projects for candidates for the Doctor of Musical Arts degree.
 Open only to students in the Doctor of Musical Arts program.
 Approved for S/U grading only.
 May be repeated.
 (Summer session, 0 to 8 graduate hours).
 Prerequisite: Consent of instructor.

-MUS 578 Vocal Pedagogy credit: 2 or 3 Hours.
+MUS 578 Vocal Pedagogy credit: 3 Hours.

 Explores applications of healthy voice instruction.
 This class has a flipped and blended learning design in which online work introduces the material and digital tools support training.
 The classroom is primarily interactive and integrative to address real-world scenarios.
-2 OR 3 graduate hours.
+3 graduate hours.
 No professional credit.
 May be repeated in separate terms up to 6 hours.
 Prerequisite: Restricted to graduate Music majors.

 MUS 599 Thesis Research credit: 0 to 16 Hours.